nyota-stablecoin/ntzs-stablecoin/README.md

-# WrapCBDC stablecoin - cNGN
+# Nyota stablecoin - nTZS
 ## Abstract
 cNGN stands apart as the first regulated stablecoin in Africa.
 As a fully compliant digital asset, cNGN offers unparalleled trust and transparency, ensuring security for all users, institutions, and businesses.